ajorgensen89/saga-comic/README.md

 ![Mobile Device View](assets/readme-images/WireframeS2.png)

 ## Removed and change heading titles.
-Changed head title through the building of the website to make the focus on the purpose of the website highlight the new releases after a hiatus from 2018 untill 2022.
+I changed the head title through the building of the site, to make it focus on the purpose of this website which, highlights the new releases after the Comic Books suffered a hiatus in publishing from 2018 untill 2022.

 [Back to Top](#new-saga-comic-launch-in-2022)